Rui-Zhang1997/python-intro/python.md

 # Programming Constructs
 ### Lambdas
 Sometimes there is something that can be done by a function but it is a single line, or one is in a situation where there is a function that requires another function as an argument but it is only a single-line function.
 At this point, one would use a lambda, which can be thought of as an anonymous function:
 ```python
 lambda <variables>: <expression>
 ```
 The value of <expression> is returned from the function (if it does not return anything, for example if it is a print statement, it returns None).
 Lambdas can also be assigned to variables as well.
-\subsection{Comprehensions}
+### Comprehensions
 One of Python's most powerful tools is its ability to perform comprehensions.
 These are very useful when one wishes to produce a list from a dataset.
 For example, let us make a list of the squares of numbers from 0 to 9.
 ```c
 // IN C: